-- a.
-Measurement receivers
+- Measurement receivers

 - b.
 Current injection probes (maximum insertion loss shown in Figure CS114-2, minimum insertion loss is recommended, not required)

 - c.
 Current probes

 - d.
 Calibration fixture: coaxial transmission line with 50 ohm characteristic impedance, coaxial connections on both ends, and space for an injection probe around the center conductor.

 - e.
 Directional couplers

 - f.
 Signal generators

 - g.
 Plotter

 - h.
 Attenuators, 50 ohm

 - i.
 Coaxial loads, 50 ohm

-- j.
+- i.
 Power amplifiers

-- k.
-LISNs
+- k LISNs

-a.
-Maintain a basic test setup for the EUT as shown and described in Figures 2 through 5 and 4.3.8.
+- a.
+Maintain a basic test setup for the EUT as shown and described in Figures 2 through 5 and 4.3.8. - b.

-- b.
 Calibration.
 Configure the test equipment in accordance with Figure CS114-3 for calibrating injection probes. - (1) Place the injection probe around the center conductor of the calibration fixture. - (2) Terminate one end of the calibration fixture with a 50 ohm load and terminate the other end with an attenuator connected to measurement receiver A. - c.
 EUT Testing.
-Configure the test equipment as shown in Figure CS114-4 for testing of the EUT. - (1) Place the injection and monitor probes around a cable bundle interfacing with an EUT connector. - (2) Locate the monitor probe 5 cm from the connector.
-If the overall length of the connector and backshell exceeds 5 cm, position the monitor probe as close to the connector's backshell as possible. - (3) Position the injection probe 5 cm from the monitor probe.
+Configure the test equipment as shown in Figure CS114-4 for testing of the EUT. - (1) Place the injection and monitor probes around a cable bundle interfacing with EUT connector. - (2) To minimize errors, maintain the same signal circuit that was used for calibration between the attenuator at the calibration fixture (oscilloscope, coaxial cables, bulkhead connectors, additional attenuators, etc.) and connect the circuit to the monitor probe.
+Additional attenuation may be used, if necessary. - (3) Locate the monitor probe 5 cm from the connector.
+If the overall length of the connector and backshell exceeds 5 cm, position the monitor probe as close to the connector's backshell as possible. - (4) Position the injection probe 5 cm from the monitor probe.